 The University of Quebec in Abitibi-Témiscamingue and Hecla Quebec have partnered for 10 years to support students through the Hecla-Quebec Global Development Fund (UQAT Foundation).
 Since 2009, Hecla Quebec has donated $1.8 million to the Foundation thanks to a grant of $1 per ounce produced at the Casa Berardi Mine.

 In 2020, Hecla Quebec hired a total of 15 graduates from the Mineral Extraction program at the James Bay Vocational Training Center.
 The program allows students to perform the practical part of their training at the Casa Berardi Mine.

 Mobile Mine Mechanics Training Program

 Hecla Quebec collaborated with the James Bay and Lac Abitibi professional training centers to develop a new mine mechanics training program that has enrolled a total of 16 students.

 Hecla offers a reimbursement program to assist with educational expenses for employees who are interested in furthering their education.

 The Hecla Charitable Foundation was established in 2007 to provide grants and disburse funds for educational and charitable purposes to qualifying 501(c)(3) organizations.
 The foundation’s mission is to enhance the quality of life – and to promote the social, environmental, and economic sustainability and development – of those communities where Hecla has operations and activities.

-In 2020, the Hecla Charitable Foundation donated more than $337,000 toward education, youth activities, community programs, and health services activities and committed an additional $135,000 specifically for COVID-19 response and recovery efforts in our communities.
-Since 2009, the Foundation has contributed over $3.6 million.
+In 2021, the Hecla Charitable Foundation donated more than $463,000 toward education, youth activities, community programs, and health services activities.
+Since 2009, the Foundation has contributed over $4.1 million.